He Set My Life to Music

-He Set My Life to Music is the 12th solo studio album by American country artist, Barbara Mandrell.
+He Set My Life to Music is the twelfth solo studio album by American country music artist, Barbara Mandrell.
 It was released in September 1982 on MCA Records and was produced by Tom Collins.
 The album was Mandrell's second studio album of the year and her first recording of Inspirational music.

 Background and content

 As described by Bill Carpenter of AllMusic, He Set My Life to Music is a "contemporary gospel album."
 The album contains 10 tracks of mainly cover versions of a series of gospel and inspirational standards.
 It includes covers of songs such as "What a Friend We Have in Jesus", "Swing Low, Sweet Chariot", and Dottie Rambo's "I Will Glory in the Cross".
 The album included four duets with mainly Gospel artists.
 "What a Friend We Have in Jesus" was recorded with B.J.
 Thomas, "I Turn to Him" with The Blackwood Brothers, "I Will Glory in the Cross" with Dottie Rambo, and "Through It All" with Andrae Crouch.